negrinho/deep_architect/README.md

 The visualization functionality can be improved by adding new, more interesting, visualizations leveraging the fact that architecture search workloads train a large number of models.
-Essembling capabilities may be added to
+Ensembling capabilities may be added to
 DeepArchitect to easily construct essembles from the many models that were explored as a result of the architecture search workload.

-The reusability, composability, and extensibility properties of the DeepArchitect will be fundamental going forward.
+The reusability, composability, and extensibility properties of DeepArchitect will be fundamental going forward.
 We ask willing contributors to check the [contributing guide](https://github.com/negrinho/darch/blob/master/CONTRIBUTING.md).
 We recommend using GitHub issues to engage with the authors